rust-lang/cargo/src/doc/src/reference/profiles.md

 Additionally, when using the `abort` strategy and building a test, all of the dependencies will also be forced to build with the `unwind` strategy.

+One exception is that when a test or benchmark target is driven by a custom harness, panic setting will be applied since the custom harness may not have the same limitation as the `rustc` test harness requires.

 [`-C panic` flag]: ../../rustc/codegen-options/index.html#panic
 [`panic-abort-tests`]: unstable.md#panic-abort-tests